redbadger/awesome-badger/chriswhealy/InsideJavaScript/Type Coercion/3/README.md

 >
 > `const typeOf = x => ...`
 >
 > We declare a constant called `typeOf` that, using the arrow syntax, is of type `function`.
 This function takes a single argument `x` that represents the thing whose datatype we wish to discover.
 >
 > `const typeOf = x => Object.prototype.toString()...`
 >
-> As with all JavaScript obects, the universal object `Object` inherits its properties from a `prototype` that contains (among other things) a function called `toString`.
+> As with all JavaScript objects, the universal object `Object` inherits its properties from a `prototype` that contains (among other things) a function called `toString`.
 >
-> The `toString` function returns the string representation of whatever object it belongs to; however, if we directly called `Object.prototype.toString()`, it would return the string representation of `Object.prototype`&mdash;which is not what we want.
-So we call the `apply` function belonging to function `toString` and supply the argument `x` received by our `typeOf` function.
-This is how we can effectively call `x.toString()` without needing to know exactly what `x` is.
+> The `toString` function returns the string representation of whatever object it belongs to.
+> However, if we directly called `Object.prototype.toString()`, it would return the string representation of `Object.prototype`&mdash;which is not what we want.
+> So we call the `apply` function belonging to function `toString` and supply the argument `x` received by our `typeOf` function.
+> The use of `apply` allows us to call `x.toString()` without needing to know exactly what `x` is.
 >
-> `const typeOf = x => Object.prototype.toString().apply(x)...`
+> `const typeOf = x => Object.prototype.toString.apply(x)...`
 >
 > We now have the full string representation of the object in question.
 >
 > However, this string contains extra characters we're not interested in, so the last thing to do is chop off the first 8 characters using `slice(8)`, then chop off the last character using `slice(0,-1)`.

 On its own, this function will return a character string containing the actual datatype of whatever value it is passed.
-In fact, running this function without passing any argument returns the accurate value `Undefined`.
+In addition, running this function without passing any argument returns the accurate value `Undefined`.

 This function can then easily be used as the foundation to create simple predicate functions: